Former Wirecard boss goes on trial in fraud scandal that rocked Germany

 After batting away suspicions of wrongdoing from investors and journalists and successfully lobbying the German authorities to investigate those who were scrutinising its finances instead, Wirecard was forced to admit in June 2020 that 1.9 billion euros were missing from its balance sheet.

-The prosecution has said Wirecard's management invented vast sums of phantom revenue to hoodwink investors and creditors.
+The prosecution has said Wirecard's management invented vast sums of phantom revenue to mislead investors and creditors.

 The government of then Chancellor Angela Merkel, which had previously backed Wirecard's pursuit of an acquisition in China, briefly considered bailing out the company.